vraoresearch/ZF2_tutorial/AA_Sample/README.md

 ## 2. Install ScnSocialAuth
 Follow the instructions on the Github page to install ScnSocialAuth.
 The instructions will require you to create a database instance using one of the supported formats.

 Also pay attention to the requirements listed.
-ScnSocialAuth depends on the ZF2 component Zfcuser among other components.
+ScnSocialAuth depends on the ZF-Commons component Zfcuser among other components.
 The schemas for several popular database formats are provided.
 You will need to create database tables for both Zfcuser (found in its zfc-user/data folder) and for ScnSocialAuth (found in its scn-social-auth/data folder).

 Do not forget to copy the configuration files to your main /config/autoload folder:
 * Zfcuser: